nidble/minim_alarm/README.md

 ## Discover your device ID

-To discover your device ID you can use the method InimCloud.get_devices_list from pyInim library.
+To discover your device ID you can use the method MinimCloud.get_devices_list from pyMinim library.
 To do so you can use the script in the tool path following the example:

 #### Install the requirements: